Ricardosgeral/relier/README.md

 1. Open the file [*relier.HMI*](https://github.com/Ricardosgeral/relier/blob/master/Nextion/HMI/relier.HMI)
 with the Nextion Editor.
 2. Press the *Compile* icon in the first top bar, and check that there are no errors.
-3. Go to *File > Open build folder* and copy the *.tft* file produced by the editor (that has the code).
+3. Go to *File > Open build folder* and copy the *relier.tft* file produced by the editor (that has the code).
-4. Past the file into a Micro SD card ***without*** any files (first I recommend using the windows format tool, to ensure all files are cleared from the card).
+4. Past the file into a micro SD card ***without*** any files (first I recommend using the windows format tool, to ensure all files are cleared from the card).
 5. Disconnect the power supply to *Nextion*.
-6. Insert the Micro SD card in the slot on the back of the device.
+6. Insert the micro SD card in the slot on the back of the device.
 7. Reconnect the power supply to *Nextion*.
 You should see the *SD card update* status.
 If you see `Check data..
 100%`, the code was uploaded successfully.
-8. Disconnect again the power supply to the screen, and remove the Micro SD card (it will not be necessary anymore).
+8. Disconnect again the power supply to the screen, and remove the micro SD card (it will not be necessary anymore).
 9. In next start up, the software with the code made by the Nextion Editor is running in the device, and the GUI is set on the touchscreen.